heygrady/blog/src/pages/2017-07-17-announcing-fetch-actions/index.md

 ```

 ## Required: `requestCreator`
 At the very least, you need to provide a function for translating an action into a valid fetch request.
-Because every API is different, fetch-actions has no opinion about *how* you create those requests, but there's an requirement that a valid fetch request is returned.
+Because every API is different, fetch-actions has no opinion about *how* you create those requests, but there is a requirement that a valid fetch request is returned.

 A `requestCreator` is a function that receives an action as its only argument and returns a valid fetch request.